MarloGr/omarchy-vpn/README.md

+Warning!
+Vibecoded Project!

 # Omarchy VPN

-A provider-neutral WireGuard client for Omarchy Quattro.
-It adds a themed Quickshell panel to the bar, manages multiple profiles through a restricted root service, and provides persistent auto-connect and kill-switch controls.
+WireGuard client for Omarchy Quattro.
+Adds a themed Quickshell VPN panel to the bar and provides auto-connect and kill-switch controls.

-The package contains no VPN credentials or provider profiles.

-## Requirements

-- Omarchy Quattro with `omarchy-shell`
-- WireGuard tools (`wg` and `wg-quick`)
-- `nftables`, `systemd`, `python3`, `curl`, `iputils`, and `util-linux`
-- Membership in the `wheel` group (for the restricted control socket)

-## Inputs

-Create these locally before installing.
-They are ignored by Git.

 ### `profiles/*.conf`